For years, this was the biggest limitation of WordPress.com.

 WordPress.com vs WordPress.org (Updated Reality)

-For years, the difference between WordPress.com and WordPress.org has been misunderstood, even by experienced site owners.
-Much of the confusion came from outdated limitations that no longer apply, especially around plugins and customization.
+For years, the difference between WordPress.com and WordPress.org was often misunderstood.
+Much of that confusion came from outdated limitations, especially around plugins and customization.

 At its core, the difference has never been about what WordPress can do.
-It has always been about who is responsible for running the website.
+It has always been about who is responsible for running the site.

 WordPress.org: Full Control, Full Responsibility

 WordPress.org is the self-hosted version of WordPress.
-You download the software and install it on your own hosting provider.
-This gives you complete freedom to customize every aspect of your site, from plugins and themes to server-level configurations.
+You install it on your own hosting provider and have full control over every part of your site.

-For developers and advanced users, this level of control is valuable.
-But for beginners, bloggers, and small businesses, it often introduces complexity that slows progress or leads to misconfigurations.
+For developers and advanced users, this flexibility is valuable.
+For beginners and many business owners, it often adds complexity that slows progress.

-WordPress.com, on the other hand, is a managed WordPress platform.
-The underlying software is still WordPress, but the infrastructure, security, updates, and performance are handled for you.
+WordPress.com is a managed version of WordPress.
+The software is the same, but the infrastructure, security, updates, and performance are handled for you.

 That tradeoff has now changed.

-With third-party plugins and themes available on all paid WordPress.com plans, users get:
+With plugin and theme access available on all paid plans, WordPress.com now offers:

-In other words, WordPress.com now offers most of the flexibility people switched to WordPress.org for, without requiring them to manage hosting or security.
+In practical terms, you get most of the flexibility people previously moved to WordPress.org for, without needing to manage the technical side.

 The Real Difference in 2026

-In 2026, the WordPress.com vs WordPress.org decision is no longer about “features unlocked by plan level.”
-It’s about how much technical responsibility you want to take on.
+It’s about how much responsibility you want to take on.

 Choose WordPress.org if:

-• You plan to run custom server configurations or advanced workflows
+- You plan to run advanced or custom configurations

 Choose WordPress.com if:

-• You want to focus on content, SEO, and growth
+- You want to focus on content and growth

-For many bloggers and business owners, WordPress.com now represents the best balance between power and simplicity.
+For many users, WordPress.com now offers the best balance between power and simplicity.

 A Practical Example

-One chooses WordPress.org.
-They spend time comparing hosts, setting up SSL, configuring caching, and troubleshooting plugin conflicts.
+One spends hours comparing hosting providers, setting up SSL, configuring caching, and troubleshooting plugin conflicts.

-The other chooses WordPress.com.
-They install SEO and analytics plugins, publish content, and focus on building traffic while the platform handles infrastructure.
+The other installs an SEO plugin, publishes content, and starts building traffic the same day while the platform handles everything else.

 That difference compounds over time.